 Canvas: Announcements, office hours, weekly homework assignments, group activities, readings and other course information will be placed on Canvas.
-For technical assistance see http://ecampus.oregonstate.edu/services/technical-help.htm

 Course Content:

 • Analyzing algorithms for correctness and running time.

 - Divide and Conquer and the use of recurrences to analyze recursive algorithms.

 - Dynamic Programming

 - Linear programming

 - Graph Algorithms

 - Complexity Classes

 - Heuristics and Approximation Algorithms